Flamenco in Japan: History

 Flamenco first came to Japan in the 1920s.
 Bailaora Antonia Mercé, La Argentina, toured Japan and purportedly delighted audiences with productions from the film El amor brujo and from Andalucía.
 The historical period of the 1920s in Japan was dominated by the Taisho Era (1912-1926), a short period of great importance.
 Japan had a great international weight, and so, participated in the Peace Conference held in Paris in 1919.
 During the Taisho democracy, restructurings were carried out and the emperor resumed his role as a legitimating figure.
 It was a period of revolutions, especially in the female figure.
 The modernity coming from Occident provoked a new generation of more liberal women who were interested in artistic activities, among which was flamenco.

 Spanish flamenco companies and flamenco masters, such as Pilar López, Antonio Gades, Manolo Vargas, Roberto Ximénez, Luisillo, Rafael Romero, Merche Esmeralda, El Güito or Paco de Lucia traveled to Japan, and its time of maximum expansion was in the late 1950s.
-In the 1950s, many Japanese students like Yasuko Nagamine, Yoko Komatsubara, Masami Okada, Shoji Kojima, among others, were the firsts bailaores (dancers) who travelled to Spain to deepen their learning.
+In the 1950s, many Japanese students like Yasuko Nagamine, Yoko Komatsubara, Masami Okada, Shoji Kojima, among others, were the first bailaores (dancers) who travelled to Spain to deepen their learning.